 Sarah: Not too many as I preselect my clients, and weed out the random inquiries at the very start.
 If someone tries to send me a photo while asking for my services or asks me to connect right now, it is a red flag.
 I also ignore inquiries that suggest the person doesn’t understand what type of services I provide, or if I sense they wrote a message only to make me feel uncomfortable.
 Of course, sometimes it is hard to tell the difference between someone who has communication problems and someone who has bad intentions.
 Additionally, I don’t work with couples so I refer out all inquiries from couples.

 I used to have an issue with clients disappearing after one or two sessions.
-This is problematic—to work toward goals related to sex and relationships, it takes time and attention.
-For this reason, I now ask my clients to commit for a minimum period of time from the very start.
+This is problematic—to work toward goals related to sex and relationships, takes time and attention.
+For this reason, I now ask my clients to commit for a minimum period from the very start.

 Are There Any Movement Or Trends In Manosphere Which You Find Particularly Detrimental To Male Sexuality?

 There are also lots of guys who struggle with rejection and fail to develop emotional fluency.
-Some of them come to the conclusion that all women are evil and consciously choose not to start any more relationships—these are the ‘men going their own way’ or MGTOW movement.
-Tech also impacts relationships as it makes us feel busier than we really are.
-In fact, tech is neutral (it is a tool).
+Some of them conclude that all women are evil and consciously choose not to start any more relationships—these are the ‘men going their own way’ or MGTOW movement.
+Tech also impacts relationships as it makes us feel busier than we are.
+Tech is neutral (it is a tool).
 What matters is how you choose to use it.

-Overall, I think one of the most detrimental phenomena are the many of the masculine online communities.
+Overall, I think one of the most detrimental phenomena is many masculine online communities.
 During my research on pickup artists, I spent a lot of time observing a wide variety of these online communities from across the broad spectrum of the ‘manosphere’, and it was both a sad and infuriating experience for me.

 Why Are These Communities So Detrimental?